g00glen00b/dimitri.codes/src/posts/2019-01-08-websockets-spring-boot/index.md

 ---
 title: "Using WebSockets with Spring boot"
 date: "2019-01-08"
+categories: ["Java", "Tutorials"]
+tags: ["Java", "Spring", "Spring boot", "WebSockets"]
 ---

-A few years ago, I wrote [an article about using WebSockets with Spring and AngularJS](https://wordpress.g00glen00b.be/spring-websockets/).
+A few years ago, I wrote [an article about using WebSockets with Spring and AngularJS](/spring-websockets/).
 However, the technologies have evolved over the years.
 That's why I decided to write some up-to-date follow-up articles using the latest version of Spring boot and the latest version of the Angular framework.
 In this first follow-up article, I'm going to focus on the backend implementation.

 ### Why WebSockets